TobiSalami01/Terraform-azure-mini-platform/README.md

-# Terraform Azure Mini Platform (Free / Trial Friendly)
+# Terraform Azure Mini Platform

-This project demonstrates a modular Azure infrastructure built with Terraform, designed to work within **Azure Free / Trial subscription limits** while still reflecting real-world cloud architecture patterns.
+This repository contains a modular Azure infrastructure platform** built with Terraform.
+It demonstrates how to design, organize, and deploy core cloud infrastructure using real world architectural patterns, with an emphasis on scalability, security, and operational clarity.

+The platform is intentionally designed to be cost efficient and quota aware, making it easy to deploy in constrained environments while remaining fully extensible to larger production workloads.

+---

-## Architecture Overview
+#Architecture Overview

-**Core Components**
+#Core Infrastructure
-- Resource Group
+- Azure Resource Group
-- Virtual Network with segmented subnets (app / private)
+- Virtual Network with segmented subnets (application / private)
-- Log Analytics Workspace
+- Log Analytics Workspace for centralized monitoring
-- Storage Account
+- Azure Storage Account
 - Azure Key Vault with access policies

-**Application Layer**
+#Application Layer
-- Azure Storage Static Website (trial-safe)
+- Azure Storage Static Website for application hosting
-- Custom index and 404 pages
+- Custom `index.html` and `404.html` pages
-- App Service Plan & Web App included as optional, feature-flagged code (disabled by default due to quota limits)
+- App Service Plan and Linux Web App included as optional, feature-flagged components**, allowing seamless enablement in environments where compute quotas are available

+---

-## Project Structure
+#Project Structure

 terraform-azure-mini-prod/
 ├── modules/